 In the business perspective, the Component is assessed for its importance in business processes.
-The technical category assesses the quality of the code, the quality of delivery processes and the timeliness of technology with standards.
+The technical category assesses the quality of the code, the quality of delivery processes, the compliance of technology with standards and trends, it also gathers basic technical information about the component like used technologies, its version and others.